justinethier/husk-scheme/docs/Continuations.markdown

  -    of body.
  -  * To continue above point, where is eval'd value returned to?
 May want to refer to R5RS section that describes call/cc:

+## Conclusion
+For me it is much easier to understand continuations now after having implemented support for them in husk.
+In fact, one of the best ways to really understand why continuations are such a general purpose concept is to look at them not only from the perspective of the application programmer, but rather from the perspective of how they are implemented in the Scheme runtime itself.

 ## References